pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-mkdocs.md

 - macOS: [Homebrew](https://brew.sh/)
 - Windows: [Chocolatey](https://chocolatey.org/)

-Because MkDocs is based on Python, you can also install manually install it using the `pip` tool.
+Because MkDocs is based on Python, you can also install it using the `pip` tool.

 ## Ingredients